MrTrojan7/C-sharp_homeworks/FileStream/readme.txt

-3) using all references on task 2 and matheial from pairs using static variables (+ add Dictionary for save length all files of certain extension FileSecurity - for access to file
+3) using all references on task 2 and matheial from pairs using static variables (+ add Dictionary for save length all files of certain extension recursion algorithm of search all files in all directories (in try catch - for return from function, when the files run out)
+FileSecurity - for access to file
 Sorted list - for sorted results of search https://docs.microsoft.com/ru-ru/dotnet/api/system.io.fileinfo.length?view=net-6.0

+in future i want to modified this algorithm without SortedList (using 2 Dictionaries)